CivicActions/guidebook/company-policies/timekeeping-policies.md

     -   Provide Team Members a place where they can go with questions for time entry or review
     -   Provide Team Members a place to go, in the event that they suspect fraud

-### 4.6 Self Audits
+### 4.6 Self audits

 Periodically, CivicActions performs self-audits, which are intended to test its population's compliance and understanding of the policy and procedures within this document.
 Self-audits include review of labor reporting, including but not limited to recording of hours worked in a given day, reviewing the Floor Check report, and interviews with Team Members for understanding of key policies.
 A review of the self-audits is briefed to the Leadership team allowing for discussion, is subsequently documented, and any agreed upon corrective action is implemented timely.

-## 5 – Supplemental Documents
+## 5 – Supplemental documents

-### 5.1 Accounting Policies and Procedures
+### 5.1 Accounting policies and procedures

-For reference to CivicActions' Accounting Policies and Procedures, see CivicActions Accounting Policy
+For reference to CivicActions' Accounting Policies and Procedures, see CivicActions Accounting Policy (to come).

-### 5.2 Timekeeping Training FAQ
+### 5.2 Timekeeping guidance

-For reference to CivicActions' Timekeeping Training, see CivicActions' Timekeeping FAQ
+For reference to CivicActions' timekeeping training, see CivicActions' [timesheet guidance](timesheets.md).